Nicomachus: Manual of Harmonics

-Manuale Harmonicum (Ἐγχειρίδιον ἁρμονικῆς, Encheiridion Harmonikes).
-This is the first important music theory treatise since the time of Aristoxenus and Euclid.
+Manuale Harmonicum (Ἐγχειρίδιον ἁρμονικῆς, Encheiridion Harmonikes) is the first important music theory treatise since the time of Aristoxenus and Euclid.
 It provides the earliest surviving record of the legend of Pythagoras's epiphany outside of a smithy that pitch is determined by numeric ratios.
 Nicomachus also gives the first in-depth account of the relationship between music and the ordering of the universe via the "music of the spheres."
 Nicomachus's discussion of the governance of the ear and voice in understanding music unites Aristoxenian and Pythagorean concerns, normally regarded as antitheses.
 In the midst of theoretical discussions, Nicomachus also describes the instruments of his time, also providing a valuable resource.
 In addition to the Manual, ten extracts survive from what appear to have originally been a more substantial work on music.